enarjord/passivbot_binance_isolated_margin_legacy/README.md

 settings/binance/default.json

-and rename the copy your_user_name.json
+rename the copy your_user_name.json

+and make changes

+otherwise, the bot will use default settings

 run in terminal: